KarlOfDuty/RoleManager/README.md

 "prefix": "+"
 ```

-The command prefix for this bot, you can change it to for instance ! for !join or - for -join depending on other bots clashing with the current one.
+The command prefix for this bot, you can change it to for instance ! for !join or - for -join depending on other bots clashing with the current prefix.

 ```json
 "avatarURL": "https://karlofduty.com/img/tardisIcon.jpg"